Kurento/kurento/source/features/security.rst

 Signaling Plane authorization
 -----------------------------

-You should protect the JSON-RPC API control port (WebSocket port *8888* by default) of your Kurento Media Server instances from unauthorized access from public networks.
+You should protect the JSON-RPC API control port (WebSocket port, by default TCP 8888) of your Kurento Media Server instances from unauthorized access from public networks.

 The Kurento WebSocket server supports using SSL certificates in order to guarantee secure communications between clients and server; however, at the time no authentication mechanism is provided.
 Kurento doesn't reinvent the wheel here including its own mechanism, and instead it relies on layers of security that already exist at the system level.
 This is something we may add (contributions are welcomed!) but for now here are some tips on how other big players are protecting KMS from unauthorized use.